ogerly/nodebb-plugin-audioplayer/README.md

 # NodeBB Audioplayer Plugin

-This plugin is prayed mp3 appear in a player.
+This plugin is prayed mp3, ogg, wav appear in a player.

 ## Installation